Because cavities, mouth breathing, and poor sleep

 People with a tongue-tie often breathe through their mouth, which can result in a variety of myofunctional problems and symptoms.
 Common issues include chronic jaw pain, sleep apnea, facial pain, headaches, and teeth clenching or grinding, as well as dental and orthodontic concerns.
 Studies indicate that tongue-tied children have a higher risk of developing sleep apnea and airway problems, and their facial and cranial growth can also be affected.

-What is the purpose of a frenectomy?
+What is the purpose of a tongue tie release?

 Teeth clenching or grinding can indicate an airway problem.
 When you stop breathing during sleep, your brain sends a signal to your mouth to clench or grind in an effort to keep the mouth open.
 This is often a sign of a tongue-tie, where the tongue rests too low in the mouth, falling back into the airway and blocking the flow of oxygen.